Tarabuco Market Near Sucre, Bolivia

-To get an idea of what awaits your arrival and a close-up of the local population mingling with tourists in the town square, view this YouTube video: Tarabuco Sunday Market
+To get an idea of what awaits your arrival and a close-up of the local population mingling with tourists in the town square, view the YouTube video posted below.

 You can arrange transport through a tour agency or take a local bus but make sure you start your trip early as it takes 1 1/2 to 2 hours winding through the countryside to get there.
 By mid-afternoon the market slows considerably with local vendors starting to close-up shop.